IJN Mikasa – a naval hero’s museum

 This time was my second visit to the ship.
 The last time I went was in 2012.
 A few things were different, but they were superficial.
 For the most part, it was the same.

-As you make your way through the ship, you will experience a part of naval history.
+As you walk through the ship, you will experience a part of naval history.
 You can see some of the crew’s battle stations, radio, and chartrooms, along with the armored bridge.
 Where Russian shells hit the ship are marked.
 There are plaques on the bridge where commanding officers stood during the battle.
 It gives you an idea of how things might have happened.

 Below the decks is a museum.
 Of course, most of it concerns the Battle of Tsushima in May 1905.
 The display is complete with a diorama with moving model ships and sound effects.
 It’s a pity that the narration is in Japanese only.
 You can also see uniforms, the original bow crest of the Mikasa, medals, and ship models (even modern ones).
 There are some wall and audio displays about other early twentieth-century Japanese histories.
 But, there is nothing about World War 2.